Tyra Perry

-Tyra Perry is an American former collegiate softball outfielder, and current head coach originally from Zachary, Louisiana.
+Tyra Perry is an American former collegiate softball outfielder, and former head coach originally from Zachary, Louisiana.
 She began playing for the Nicholls State Colonels from 1994-95 and ended with the LSU Tigers from 1997-98.
-She is currently leading Illinois Fighting Illini softball.
+She was most recently leading Illinois Fighting Illini softball.

 Coaching career

 Ball State

 On August 6, 2013, Perry was named the head coach at Ball State.

 Illinois

 On June 24, 2015, Perry was named the head coach at Illinois.

+On May 4, 2026, Illinois announced that Perry would not return for the 2027 season, parting ways after eleven seasons.